navidrome/website/content/en/docs/gsoc/_index.md

 - Implementing the frontend part to select the jukebox mode and control the subsonic client
 - Implementing the Subsonic API's `jukeboxControl` endpoint

+#### Details

-Skill level: Hard
+* Skill level: Hard
-Abilities: Go and React, a bit of UX would be nice Expected outcome: Ability to play music from the device running navidrome.
+* Required abilities: Go and React, a bit of UX would be nice
+* Expected outcome: Ability to play music from the device running navidrome.

 #### Links and further reading